BatthulaVinay/Anamoly_detection/README.md

 - Visualize patterns, trends, and outliers

 ## Dataset
-- [Specify your dataset source or name here]
 - Typical features might include timestamps, numerical sensor data, or categorical tags
 - The target is to identify outliers that deviate significantly from normal behavior